By Christian Bullock on September 23, 2010

 Google’s keyword tool will also show you terms you haven’t actually searched for.
 You may find some keywords that are both reasonably popular and a good match for what you sell.

-edit Research Your Site’s Keywords
+Research Your Site’s Keywords

 If you are gathering analytic data on your website – for example, using Google Analytics – you should consult this data to see if any specific keywords are producing activity on your site.
 If “puppy shampoo” is bringing visitors to your website, keep that puppy soaking.

 The companies you view as your competition on the street may not be your competition on the web.
 For example, your local dog grooming business may find that a well-read dog grooming blog ranks higher in searches for “dog grooming.”

 Do your own search for your most important keywords, and check out the websites that rank high in these searches.
 How strongly has the No. 1 website focused on one of your desired keywords?
 If the site is using the keyword in its title tag, subheads and throughout its content, it could be difficult to compete.